By Kristen Heichel, CQL Quality Enhancement Specialist

 Since 1969, CQL | The Council on Quality and Leadership has been a leader in working with human service organizations and systems to continuously define, measure, and improve quality of life and quality of services for youth, adults, and older adults with intellectual and developmental disabilities, and psychiatric disabilities.
 CQL offers accreditation, training, certification, research, and consultation services to agencies that share our vision of dignity, opportunity, and community for all people.

-- Guidance through the use of CQL tools in this accreditation option
+- Guidance through the use of CQL tools in your accreditation type

-- Strategies to create an action plan for accreditation
+- Strategies to create an action plan to prepare for accreditation